Class of 2019 Highlights

-- 1 seniors earned the distinction of AP Scholar, 1 senior earned AP Scholar with Honors, and 2 seniors earned the award of AP Scholar with Distinction (excluding 2018 testing).
+- 7 seniors earned the distinction of AP Scholar, 3 seniors earned AP Scholar with Honors, and 2 seniors earned the award of AP Scholar with Distinction.

-- 1 senior was recruited to swim at the collegiate level
+- 7 seniors were recruited to play a sport at the collegiate level

 - The senior class accumulated over 4700 hours of community service